Justin Perkins: In Qajar Iran

 The Americans had used the term "Nestorians" to describe Christian Assyrians in the late 19th century, however that is no longer a preferred term.
 In September, 1833, he set sail for Qajar Iran as a sponsored missionary for the American Board of Commissioners for Foreign Missions, his specific appointment being for the remaining members of the Assyrian Church of the East in northwestern Iran.

 Perkins found that the people he was to serve were living lives of poverty and ignorance, functioning as virtual serfs to their Muslim rulers.
-To address these matters, he established a missionary center in 1825 in Urmia, with himself, Asahel Grant (an American physician), and their respective wives Charlotte (née Bass) and Judith (née Campbell).
-Perkins was taught by Qasha Auraham and Mar Yohannan, the latter the Assyrian Church of the East bishop of Urmia.
+To address these matters, he established a missionary center in 1835 in Urmia, with himself, Asahel Grant (an American physician), and their respective wives Charlotte (née Bass) and Judith (née Campbell).
+Perkins was taught by Qasha Auraham and Mar Yohannan, the latter a bishop of the Assyrian Church of the East.

 Mar Yohannan visited the U.S. with Perkins in 1843.
 Perkins' mission there would continue for 35 years.
 He then began preaching, generally with the full consent of the local Assyrian church clergy, and often in their churches.
 He also established a boys' school there, which was the first school to use the learning by teaching method in central Asia.
 He shortly followed this with several other schools for boys and girls in the surrounding villages, and, later, at the express request of the Muslim government, established similar schools for the Muslim population.

 He was also the first to reduce to writing the vernacular of the locals, the modern Syriac language.
 Thereafter, he produced several volumes in that language for the edification of the people.
 He established a printing press at Urmia, and used it to produce several works, eighty of which Perkins himself either translated or wrote.
 These included a magazine Rays of Light, which was devoted to "Religion, Education, Science, Missions, Juvenile Matters, Miscellany and Poetry", and which would continue to be produced until his death.
 He translated portions of the Christian Bible which appeared at various times.
 Primary among these were a translation of the New Testament which appeared in 1846, of the Old Testament in 1852, and a referenced version of the Old Testament in 1858.
 The first two of these contained the text in ancient and modern Syriac in parallel columns.
 His other works included books for regular and Sunday schools, hymnbooks, and translation of religious works by the likes of Isaac Watts, John Bunyan, Philip Doddridge, and Richard Baxter.

 He was widely recognized at the time as a scholar of the Syriac language.
 The high esteem in which he was held by both the Muslim and Christian populations made it possible for him to acquire various older documents which have been very valuable to scholars over the years.